 If the gorillas are the kings of the mountain, the Golden Monkeys are its playful spirits.
 Mgahinga is the only place in Uganda where you can track these endangered, striking primates.
 With their vibrant orange-gold coats and boundless energy, watching them leap through the bamboo canopy is a masterclass in agility.

-For those who want a deeper dive, All Season Adventures can arrange a Golden Monkey Habituation Experience, where you spend more time with researchers, learning about their unique behaviors and social structures in a way that goes far beyond a standard trek.
+For those who want a deeper dive, All Seasons Adventures can arrange a Golden Monkey Habituation Experience, where you spend more time with researchers, learning about their unique behaviors and social structures in a way that goes far beyond a standard trek.

 Conquer the Giants